dimadin/gravatar-signup-encouragement/readme.txt

 * Added hidden field inside settings form that contains options version
 * Removed notice about upgrade from admin_notices
 * Moved encouragement to install Use Google Libraries plugin to the bottom of a setting form
+* Added support for showing encouragement in admin bar

 = 2.0.1 =
 * Released on 22nd October 2010